ES-1085/project-plant-boids-ellie-and-finn/README.md

 ## Summary

+There are thousands of islands in the Gulf of Maine, many of which host seabird nesting colonies.
+This past summer, Finn pre-generated random fields plots on four islands---Great Duck, Schoodic, Shabby, and Heron.
+He selected points within the seabird colonies to collect data on the vegetation present.
+In this data we have observations of individuals plants, including data on species, height class and percent cover of plot, and vegetation type, along with date and gps location.
+We also aquired seabird nest location associated with species from John Anderson and Wriley Hodge.
+Many other students assisted them in collecting these data last spring and summer.

+This project is exploring whether or not vegetation structure and seabird nesting distribution have a statistically relevant correlation.
+This dataset is meant to guide future research efforts in predicting colony structure change under climate change and sea-level rise.

+To begin analysing the seabird data, we visualized the populations of different species on each of the islands.
+You can see in this visualization that GDI has the highest population of seabirds.
+Then we looked at the proportion of each species on the islands independently of overall population.
+You can see here that Heron island only has herring gulls.
+In reality, this island has other species, but the data we revieved was only labeled herrring gull, so we had to assume we didn't have the other points.
+We did get this other data from Wriley, but by then we didn't have time to integrate it into our data set.

 Write-up of your project and findings go here.
 Think of this as the text of your presentation.
 The length should be roughly 5 minutes when read out loud.
 Although pacing varies, a 5-minute speech is roughly 750